mattxlee/config_nvim/README.md

 * You need to install Git or the git related plugin will be disabled automatically.

-* You need to install python or python3 and pip in order to obtain `pynvim`.
+* You need to install python3 and pip3 in order to obtain `pynvim`.

 * You need to install `universal-ctags` to use ctags from nvim.
 Under macOS, you can use Homebrew to install it `brew install universal-ctags`.